rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 ## Ubuntu macvlan

-Luckily, In Ubuntu's implementation of Network Manager, the `macvlan` stack is NOT broken.
-It is much easier to deploy!
+Luckily, Ubuntu's implementation of Network Manager does not break the `macvlan` stack, making it much easier to deploy!

 Just like with your rockylinux-test-9 container, you need to assign the profile to your container: